-I attempted to write LOVE LIES: A Journal in a consciously random way, does that sound wrong?
+I attempted to write Running Away (1) in a consciously random way, does that sound wrong?
 Does it seem counter-intuitive because surely, it’s conscious or it’s random?
 But for me, surrealism’s strength is in its non-logical nature, not illogical but just not following what we know as logical.

 Do you associate ‘surrealism’ with the visual, like a Salvador Dali painting or that French silent movie where a razor blade cuts across an eye?
 Do you think that ‘surreal’ means just ‘more real’?
 But does it?
 I’m interested in those times in our lives when emotions are heightened.
 When as an adult you feel you’ve arrived somewhere and it makes you uncomfortable.
 You’re doing the right thing but it’s the wrong thing for you.

 What if the natural order of life and death was unnatural for someone and he was trapped by the life he was in.
 What could he do?
 How do we break out of patterns that are destroying us?
 Do you run away in your mind or with your legs?
 I looked to surrealism for guidance.
 What if you jump out of your life, away from your wife, away from day, night, wrong, right, and let what will befall you befall you?